-The City is excited to invite the community to the first community meeting for this project on Tuesday, June 4, 2019 at 6:00 PM at the Community Arts Center, 119 Windsor St. The meeting flyer and agenda are posted on this website in the "Materials" tab.
+The City hosted the first community meeting for this project on Tuesday, June 4, 2019 at 6:00 PM at the Community Arts Center, 119 Windsor St. The meeting presentation, boards, flyer and agenda are posted on this website in the "Materials" tab.

 The first meeting of the Grand Junction Multiuse Path Working Group took place on Tuesday, April 30, 2019 at 6:00 PM at the Cambridge Police Department building at 125 Sixth Street.
 The meeting flyer, agenda, and presentation have been posted on this website on the "Materials" tab.
 Meeting notes will be posted soon.

 In April 2019, the City of Cambridge appointed a working group to represent a cross-section of resident and business interests in the corridor, as well as representatives from relevant citizen advisory committees.
 Working Group members will participate in meetings and discussions, review written material, and advise the City on design issues associated with the design of the Grand Junction Multi-use Path.